 In Ref.~\cite{Mat11}, Matsumoto and collaborators proposed a semi-microscopic model for the neutron-$^6$Li ($n$-$^6$Li) reaction at around 10--20~MeV; $^6$Li was described with an $\alpha+d$ two-body model and the continuum-discretized coupled-channels method (CDCC)~\cite{Kam86,Aus87,Yah12} was applied to describe neutron elastic and inelastic scatterings.
 The key ingredient was the nucleon-nucleon ($NN$) effective interaction and they employed the $g$-matrix interaction by Jeukenne, Lejeune, and Mahaux~\cite{Jeu77} (JLM), and the renormalization parameters in the JLM interaction were determined to reproduce the reaction observables.
-This approach is a variant of the MST-based microscopic reaction mode, which would not be applicable to the low-energy scattering.
+This approach is a variant of the MST-based microscopic reaction model, which would not be applicable to the low-energy scattering.
 However, allowing the use of the free parameters, at least phenomenologically, the calculation well reproduced the $n$-$^6$Li reaction observables.
 It was discussed, however, that the model severely undershoots the $n$-$^6$Li total cross section above 25~MeV.

 In the present study, we basically follow Ref.~\cite{Mat11} but with an $\alpha+p+n$ three-body model for $^6$Li.
 Thus, we describe the $n$-$^6$Li scattering with four-body CDCC~\cite{Mat04}.
 As another advantage of the present calculation, we include the closed channels, which were disregarded in Ref.~\cite{Mat11}; the definition of the closed channels will be given in Sec.~\ref{sec:form}.
 Lastly, we carefully investigate the energy dependence of the renormalization parameters of the JLM interaction.
 We apply four-body CDCC with the JLM interaction to both $n$-$^6$Li and $p$-$^6$Li scattering up to 50~MeV and compare the results with experimental data.